matteoquintero/neo-rpg/README.md

 Neo RPG – RPG Battle

-This proyect is built using Clean Architecture and Domain-Driven Design (DDD) principles.
-This project was developed as a technical test to demonstrate the ability to structure scalable, maintainable, and testable software with a strong architectural foundation.
+This project is built using Clean Architecture and Domain-Driven Design (DDD) principles.
+It was developed as a technical test to demonstrate the ability to structure scalable, maintainable, and testable software with a strong architectural foundation.
+Please note that the application is deployed on AWS using Lambda functions, which do not preserve in-memory data between executions after a period of inactivity.
+As a result, if the API is not used for several minutes, previously stored data may be lost due to the ephemeral nature of Lambda memory.

 Architectural Approach